VukolRo/born2beRoot/packages.md

     **Server listening on..** (like you can see on screanshot below)
       ![image](https://user-images.githubusercontent.com/61047851/141690139-418f75bb-e035-44ef-9a9b-f325a649333a.png)
 - For create a script we need to install "netstat" which is contained in "net-tools" package
-  **"netstat""** is used to report network connections, routing tables, and interface statistics
+  **"netstat"** is used to report network connections, routing tables, and interface statistics
   ```
   $ apt install net-tools
   ```